ajeetraina/sock-store-demo/README.md

 > that are elegant and affordable.
 Our Nike compression socks are 12.99 each.
 > Here are some urls to images of the socks <https://tinyurl.com/5n6spnvu> and
 > <https://tinyurl.com/mv8ebjnh>"

+With interceptors enabled, this submission will:
+1. 🔍 Be scanned for secrets/credentials (none found - ✅ allowed)
+2. 📊 Get logged for usage monitoring and compliance
+3. 🏪 Pass business rule validation (price above $5.00 minimum - ✅ valid)
+4. 🧹 Have any competitor mentions filtered in the response

 # 🔧 Architecture Overview